Hiroshima

 The Red Bird Monument is a literary monument dedicated to Miekichi Suzuki and is actually made up of two statues.

 Miekicki Suzuki (1882 – 1936) was born in Hiroshima and was a distinguished novelist.
-He created a children’s literature magazine from which this statue takes it’s name – Akai Tori or The Red Bird.
+He created a children’s literature magazine from which this statue takes its name – Akai Tori or The Red Bird.
 The magazine was published between 1918 and 1936.
 As a result of his contributions to children’s literature in Japan he became known as the “Father of Children’s Literature”.

 The monument shows Mr Suzuki holding two birds with another on his shoulder and includes the logo of the magazine along with the title Akai Tori.
 The inscription on the second monument with two small children sitting on top of the stone reads “I will forever dream, simply as I did in my boyhood, and therefore suffer only little.
 Miekichi”.